mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.1/index.md

 #### DKP delete fails in AWS

-Fixed an issue where the 'dkp delete' command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
+Fixed an issue where the `dkp delete` command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
 (COPS-7109)

 #### DKP installer fails to follow respective AWS --region or Azure --location flags